Hardware virtualization: Hardware-assisted virtualization

 In hardware-assisted virtualization, the hardware provides architectural support that facilitates building a virtual machine monitor and allows guest OSs to be run in isolation.
-Hardware-assisted virtualization was first introduced on the IBM System/370 in 1972, for use with VM/370, the first virtual machine operating system.
+This can be used to assist either full virtualization or paravirtualization.
+Hardware-assisted virtualization was first introduced on the IBM 308X processors in 1980, with the Start Interpretive Execution (SIE) instruction.

-In 2005 and 2006, Intel and AMD provided additional hardware to support virtualization.
+In 2005 and 2006, Intel and AMD developed additional hardware to support virtualization ran on their platforms.
 Sun Microsystems (now Oracle Corporation) added similar features in their UltraSPARC T-Series processors in 2005.

 In 2006, first-generation 32- and 64-bit x86 hardware support was found to rarely offer performance advantages over software virtualization.